wartman/boxup/readme.md

   Back to the ParentBlock.
 ```

 If the compiler finds a property assignment (e.g. `foo = bar`) right after the block declaration it will treat the block as a property block.
-This means the following with throw an error:
+This means the following will throw an error:

 ```boxup
 [Block]